polyphilz/pricing-weather-derivatives/README.md

 Augmented Dickey-Fuller Unit Root Tests are used to test the stationarity of data.
 Passing in `df["mean"]`, we get the following output:
 <img src="plots/adf.png" width="100%" height="134">

-The key statistic there is the p-value.
+The key statistic here is the p-value.
+Roughly speaking, if the p-value is less than 0.05, we can make the assumption that our data is stationarity.

 ##### Plotting the correlation and autocorrelation charts
 <Insert info about plotting these two charts>